Preparing for cold weather

 Gritting main roads and residential roads

-In the case of snow and ice on the roads, the borough's network of main roads would be treated as a priority so that the emergency services and public transport can keep running.
-Smaller residential roads would be gritted afterwards.
+The borough's network of main roads are treated as a priority so that the emergency services and public transport can keep running.
+Smaller residential roads are gritted afterwards.

 Pavements and footpaths

 The borough's 460 miles of pavements and footpaths must be treated by hand which is a labour intensive and time consuming process.
 Particular attention is always paid to entrances outside tube and railway stations, hospitals, OAP day centres, schools, care homes, clinics and nurseries.